 I was inspired by the beautiful pen and ink drawings they published in books in the past, and I want to find out if such images could also serve a purpose online.
 However, programming is still my passion and so I find myself writing programs that take over a part of the creative process for me.
 For example, the stipple drawings are done by the computer.

-I do custom illustrations to go with quotes from romance books.
+I do custom illustrations to go with quotes from novels.
 I do them for free because

 Please feel free to email me, I might have time to create custom illustrations.